Acebeam L16 Flashlight Review

 The lens is protected with a peel-off sticker.

 Same thing I said about the EC65 manual: The manual is just fine.
-I would love for the table that’s on the back of the box to be in the manual too; seems like just an oversight.
+I would love for the table that’s on the back of the box to be in the manual too; it seems like just an oversight.
 Based on my experience with Acebeam, I think manuals might not be their top concern.

 Build Quality and Disassembly